alokinfo30/authtoken/README.md

   • Can be guessable or searchable

 **Ownership-Based Authentication**
-Verifying users' identities based on whether or not they have something:

-    email address, mobile phone, OTP fob, or app
+Verifying users' identities based on email address, mobile phone, OTP fob, or app

 Main Problems with Ownership-Based Authentication
-  • Some rely indirectly on knowledge-based strategies (that is, someone could guess your email password) Physical devices can be stolen
+  • Some rely indirectly on knowledge-based strategies (that is, someone could guess your email password) Physical devices can be stolen or lost
-    Physical devices can be lost

 **Two-Factor Authentication**
 Combines more than one authentication method usually knowledge-based and ownership based